 The former Labour MP Chris Mullin has published an autobiography called Hinterland.
 Its title comes from the argument, regularly made, that politicians ought to have a background beyond politics, to broaden their view of life.
 I don’t think it can be proven that having a rich back story inevitably makes you better at politics, nor can you say that having devoted yourself solely to politics must make you a bad politician, but the belief exists (Mullin was an investigative journalist and an authority on Vietnam before he became an MP).
 To have value as a politician you ought to have lived elsewhere first.

 An MP with a particularly rich hinterland was Glenda Jackson.
 She was of course a celebrated stage and film actress, winner of two Oscars and an Emmy, generally held to be one of the finest actors of her time.
-Then she gave it all up to be a dedicated, if not particularly exalted Labour MP, first elected in 1992 and finally retiring from the Commons in 2015.
+Then she gave it all up to be a dedicated, if not particularly notable Labour MP, first elected in 1992 and finally retiring from the Commons in 2015.
 Few can have moved from so public and exalted a life to the humdrum duty of an MP’s life.
 Were her acting life, and fame, useful preparation for being an MP?
 She saw parallels between the two, saying that each was “trying to define or put into place how human beings can create a society that works for everyone … The best dramatists are always asking, ‘Who are we?
 What are we?’
 Now, aged 80, she has returned to her hinterland, appearing on stage at the Old Vic, playing King Lear, a role that seeks to find the heart of those questions ‘Who are we?
 What are we?’.